saucecontrol/Brotli-IIS/readme.md

 <p align="center"><a href="https://github.com/saucecontrol/Brotli-IIS/releases"><img src="https://brotli.org/brotli.svg" alt="Brotli" width="64"></a></p>
 <p align="center"><a href="https://github.com/saucecontrol/Brotli-IIS/releases"><img src="https://img.shields.io/github/release/saucecontrol/Brotli-IIS.svg?style=flat-square&colorB=eeaa33&label=Latest%20Version" alt="Latest Release"></a> <a href="https://github.com/saucecontrol/Brotli-IIS/releases"><img src="https://img.shields.io/github/downloads/saucecontrol/Brotli-IIS/total.svg?style=flat-square&colorB=eeaa33&label=Downloads" alt="Downloads"></a></p>

+---
+**Note**: After this project was created, Microsoft [released their own](https://docs.microsoft.com/en-us/iis/extensions/iis-compression/iis-compression-overview) new compression plugin for Brotli and even [borrowed my workaround](https://docs.microsoft.com/en-us/iis/extensions/iis-compression/using-iis-compression#before-iis-100-version-1803) for `Accept-Encoding` priority.
+You may wish to use that plugin instead.
+However, this project uses a [modified version](https://github.com/google/brotli/pull/636) of the Brotli encoder which makes it 5-15% faster than the version Microsoft is using.
+I will continue to maintain this project at least until the PR for that modification is accepted in the Goole repo and it flows into a release version of the Microsoft plugin.

 Brotli IIS Compression Scheme Plugin
 ====================================